 All staff take part in our 5 annual INSET days.
 These are essential for keeping up to date with the changes in educational policy and practice, refining our skills and looking at our school development priorities.

-Our recent training has included,
+Our training since September has included:

 Whole School training events organised for Malvern Schools